Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems: Attack Vectors and Experimental Validation

 \subsubsection{A Normal HMI Screen with Power Flow Analysis Using Only GenAI Without SoM Technique}

 The following ``Prompt''-``Response'' boxes show a normal HMI screen without any attack/error in segmented parts.
 Then, a prompt requested the GPT to arrange the segments based on its understanding.
 The process is that the 9 segments are given as inputs along with the following prompt, without any additional rules or principles to train the GPT model.
-As can be seen, the response demonstrates the incapability of the GPT model to arrange and make a connection between different segments of an HMI screen based on the 14-bus system in PowerWorld Simulator. \begin{promptbox} \textbf{\underline {Scenario \#3A (GenAI without SoM)}} \textit{We have 9 segments of a corrupted HMI screen (i.e., single line diagram).
-Please analyze the correct arrangement of these segments.
-Please use a square with 9 segments, and write the segment name within it based on your understanding.}
+As can be seen, the response demonstrates the incapability of the GPT model to arrange and make a connection between different segments of an HMI screen based on the 14-bus system in PowerWorld Simulator.